-The Nether-Swarthmore TimeBank started last August.
-Here are some frequently asked questions and answers about our TimeBank.
+The Nether-Swarthmore TimeBank was established in 2018.
+Here are some frequently-asked questions and answers about our TimeBank.

 Q. What is TimeBanking all about?